-- Retrofit properties that were occupied before the installation was commissioned (we call these retrofit because properties with old fossil fuel heating systems have been 'fitted' with a new renewable heating system). - Eligibile new-build properties that: - o are first occupied after the installation was commissioned - were built mainly using the labour or resources of the first owner (a loan that you must repay is considered to be your own resources) - have always been owned by individuals (e.g. not companies)
+- Retrofit properties are properties that were occupied before the installation was commissioned (we call these retrofit because properties with old fossil fuel heating systems have been 'fitted' with a new renewable heating system). - Eligible new-build properties that must meet all the following criteria: - o are first occupied after the installation was commissioned - were built mainly using the labour or resources of the first owner (a loan that you must repay is considered to be your own resources) - have always been owned by individuals (e.g. not companies)